Episodes

 In this podcast Laura gives a brief summary of Ibsen's Peer Gynt, originally a hero from Norwegian folklore, who became the basis of Ibsen's anti-hero in his legendary Norwegian play.
 We also learn more about Grieg's music in general and the magic and images it creates of the Norwegian landscape, nature, and folklore.

 We finish the podcast with Laura's performance of Solveig's song (from Grieg's Peer Gynt Suite #2) in 2017.
-Check out the episode website for links to more of Laura's recordings, websites, photos etc. at nordicontap.com/laura-loge-grieg-ibsen-and-solveigs-song .
+Check out the episode website for links to more of Laura's recordings, websites, photos etc. at Laura Loge and Solveig's Song .

 Saturday Jun 04, 2022